 “This has been one of the most valuable and formative experiences of my life; I have learned and grown so much as a scholar.
 I am very grateful for having been given the chance to be a part of the lively and stimulating environment that was I Tatti.”

 Each fall and spring semester, two Graduate Fellowships are available for Harvard PhD students.

-Fellows enjoy all the privileges of the Harvard Center, including use of the Biblioteca Berenson seven days a week and lunch with other I Tatti Appointees from Monday through Friday.
+Graduate Fellows enjoy all the privileges of the Harvard Center, including use of the Biblioteca Berenson seven days a week and lunch with other I Tatti Appointees from Monday through Friday.
 During their term in residence, Graduate Fellows give a short seminar presentation of their dissertation project to the other appointees.
 A short report will be requested at the end of the term.
 I Tatti offers a limited number of tours of the Villa, its artworks, and the garden to outside visitors, given by the Graduate Fellows on a rotating basis.
 In keeping with the educational mission of the institution, these tours provide Graduate Fellows with the opportunity to serve as spokesmen for the historic collections and grounds.

 Applications are due by midnight (Cambridge, MA time) on 15 January, 2024.
 Applicants will need a letter of nomination from their doctoral advisor.
 In order to give adequate time to submit a recommendation, click the reference tab and register your advisor as soon as possible.
-Applications and letters of recommendation must be submitted electronically.
+Recommendations are due by January 21, 2024.